apache/druid-website-src/druid-powered.md

 ## Central Bank of the Republic of Turkey

-The Central Bank of the Republic of Turkey addresses the challenge of analyzing and interpreting real-time tick data related to money market instruments using Apache Druid and Superset
+The Central Bank of the Republic of Turkey addresses the challenge of analyzing and interpreting real-time tick data related to money market instruments using Apache Druid and Superset.

 * [Observing Intraday Indicators Using Real-Time Tick Data on Apache Superset and Druid](https://www.youtube.com/watch?v=o0JsVwFEdtA)

 ## Charter Communications